RSPCA Tasmania’s Inspectors investigate reports of cruelty and neglect.

 The Tasmanian Inspectorate comprises six dedicated staff.
-The five Inspectors are based in:
+The four Inspectors are based in:

 The team also includes a statewide Prosecutor based in Launceston who represents the Inspectorate in Court when people suspected of breaching the legislation are summoned.

-The team has a variety of backgrounds and experiences including vet nursing, police and customs.
+The team has a variety of backgrounds and experiences including RSPCA in other states, vet nursing, wildlife, enforcement, police and parks and wilflife work.
 All Inspectors possess a Cert IV in Government (Investigation), with the majority obtaining that same diploma.
-Other qualifications include a Bachelor of Zoology, a Bachelor of Agricultural Science, and Diplomas and/or Cert IV's in Policing, Fraud, Forensic Investigation, Case Management, and Workplace Training and Assessing.
+Other qualifications include a Bachelor of Zoology, an Honours degree in Geography, and Diplomas and/or Cert IV's in Companion Animal (Training), Policing, Fraud, Forensic Investigation, Case Management, and Workplace Training and Assessing.